IBM's count. Five billion new lines added per year. The substrate is growing, not retiring[2]

 Referenced copybook expansions:

-Business rule extraction is the pattern with the highest upside and the highest failure rate.
-The upside: a structured, queryable catalog of what the system actually does, written in plain language that business stakeholders can review.
-The failure rate when done naively: a catalog full of plausible-sounding rules that mix what the code does with what the analyst assumed it does.
+Business rule extraction is the highest-upside, highest-failure-rate pattern of the five.
+The upside: a structured, queryable catalog of what the system actually does, written in plain language a business reviewer can sign off on.
+The failure mode when done naively: a catalog full of plausible-sounding rules that mix what the code does with what the analyst assumed it does.

-The grounding discipline for rule extraction is non-negotiable: every extracted rule must include the source file name, the line range that implements it, and a verbatim snippet of the code that supports the claim.
+The grounding discipline is non-negotiable.
+Every extracted rule includes the source file name, the line range, and a verbatim snippet of the code that supports the claim.
 A rule that reads "Premium calculations apply a 12% loading for customers in the high-risk tier" is useless without PREMIUM-CALC.CBL:1203-1241 and the relevant MULTIPLY statement.
-With the citation, the business analyst can validate it in five minutes.
-Without it, the validation never happens, and the rule quietly corrupts the knowledge base.[10]
+With the citation, a business analyst validates it in five minutes.
+Without it, the validation never happens and the rule quietly corrupts the knowledge base.[10]

 Run the extraction twice on the same source.
-If the two runs produce different rules from the same code, your grounding is broken — the model is generating rather than extracting.
+If two runs produce different rules from the same code, the grounding is broken — the model is generating instead of extracting.
 Treat extraction as a deterministic function: same input, same output.
-Variance is a signal of hallucination.
+Variance is a hallucination signal, not a quirk.

 "The system applies a late-payment penalty of 1.5% after 30 days" — no source citation

-"High-risk customers are flagged during onboarding" — inferred from comment, not from code
+"High-risk customers are flagged during onboarding" — inferred from a comment, not from code

-"The deduction logic handles federal and state taxes" — summary of comment block, actual logic not verified
+"The deduction logic handles federal and state taxes" — summary of a comment block, actual branches never verified

-"Payroll runs on Friday evenings" — copied from a README that was last updated in 2009
+"Payroll runs on Friday evenings" — copied from a README last updated in 2009

 "The rate table is sourced from an external feed" — plausible inference, no CALL or READ statement cited